hollowedgenos/hollowedgenos.github.io/_portfolio/Inventory-System.md

   overlay_filter: 0.5

 project_brief: "A server authoritative inventory system made in Unity.
 This system was made specifically for the Senior Production I & II project <i>Soulsync</i>, made at the University of Tulsa."
-project_role: "Your role on the project"
+project_role: "Responsible for the design and implementation of the inventory system on a local and networked level."
 project_tools: "Photon Fusion 2"
 project_date: "2026"
 ---